Counterpoint Needle and Syringe Program | Regional HIV/AIDS Connection

 For resources and supports related to safer substance use and the Counterpoint Needle & Syringe Program, visit 446 York Street or Middlesex-London Health Unit at 355 Wellington Street.

-You can also connect with staff at Regional HIV/AIDS Connection at 602 Queens Avenue, Unit 201, for support with systems navigation, (sexual) health education, safer substance use, and connections to care.
+Connect with a Case Manager at Counterpoint to learn more about support with systems navigation, (sexual) health education, safer substance use, and connections to care through Regional HIV/AIDS Connection.

 For systems navigation and intake coordination with London InterCommunity Health Centre (LIHC), visit LIHC at 659 Dundas Street, 1355 Huron Street (Unit 7), or 1700 Dundas Street (Unit 1).
 To learn more about LIHC’s programs and services, visit: lihc.on.ca/programs-services